chriskyfung/chriskyfung.github.io/_posts/2019-09-07-Configure-Windows-Bastion-Host-with-Terraform-on-GCP.md

 4. Create a Windows 2016 server instance `vm-bastionhost` with applying the above firewall rule.

-5. Create a Windows 2016 server instance called `vm-securehost` that does not have a public ip-address.
+5. Create a Windows 2016 server instance called `vm-securehost` that does not have a public IP-address.

 6. The `vm-securehost` is running Microsoft IIS web server software.